ManuelaCarriero/natural-language-processing-project/README.md

 This same concept is widely exploited and examinated in the article *Learning the protein language: Evolution, structure, and function* by Tristan Bepler and Bonnie Berger.

 ## Contents
+* [ProteinSequencesNLP_ManuelaCarriero.pdf](https://github.com/ManuelaCarriero/natural-language-processing-project/blob/main/ProteinSequencesNLP_ManuelaCarriero.pdf) has all the theoretical concepts explained which are exploited for the analysis and the relative analysis and discussion.
+* [ProteinSequencesNLP_ManuelaCarriero.ipynb](https://github.com/ManuelaCarriero/natural-language-processing-project/blob/main/ProteinSequencesNLP_ManuelaCarriero.ipynb) and [ProteinSequencesNLP_ManuelaCarriero.html](https://github.com/ManuelaCarriero/natural-language-processing-project/blob/main/ProteinSequencesNLP_ManuelaCarriero.html) reports the python code used.

 ## Software
+Python 3.9

 ## Data
 The protein sequences data analysed ([cov_all.fa](https://github.com/ManuelaCarriero/natural-language-processing-project/blob/main/cov_all.fa)) were available in https://github.com/brianhie/viral-mutation.